Cherreads

 "It's getting late," he said gently.
 "Come.
 Let me show you to your room."

-She rose and followed him down the long, narrow corridor, their footsteps muted against the floor.
+She rose and followed him down the long, narrow corridor.
 They passed the washroom and stopped at a small bedroom at the far end of the house.
 He ushered her inside, wished her goodnight, and withdrew, closing the door softly behind him.

 Becky lay on the bed, her hands folded over her stomach, her eyes fixed on the ceiling.
 But sleep would not come.